medwards20x6/souvenir/README.md

 * `Key`: string, the key under which to store the value in the cache.
 * `Value`: object, the value to be stored in the cache.
-* `TTL`: integer, the number of seconds until the cached data should expire.
+* `TTL`: integer, the number of seconds until the cached data should expire (time-to-live).
 * `Callback`: optional `function(Error)` to be called when the operation finishes.

 Note: it is the cache provider's job to expire cache entries based on `TTL`.